Day One sessions

 Students can enjoy volleyball, basketball, soccer, Ultimate Frisbee, or board games.
 Please wear closed-toe athletic shoes if you plan to participate.

-Lied Recreation Center
+Lied Recreation Athletic Center

 7:30–8:30 p.m.